TestYantraDevTeam/ELF-25June19-TestYantra-Bhavana/angular-interview-questions-master/README.md

-# Angular Interview Questions & Answers
+﻿# Angular Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+Follow me.

 ### Table of Contents